moonbamijam/moonbamijam/README.md

 ###

-<h3 align="center">Currently pursuing a career for being a full-stack web developer.
-I am still a novice, but I am making progress and learning on a daily basis.</h3>
+<h3 align="center">Currently pursuing a career for being a full-stack web developer.<br> I am still a novice, but I am making progress and learning on a daily basis.</h3>

 ###